tracymiranda/katacoda-scenarios/getting-started-january/step1.md

-First we need to import January
+First we need to import Eclipse January

 `import org.eclipse.january.dataset.*`{{execute}}

-Now your all ready to go create datasets
+Now you are all ready to start creating datasets